MARKUS REYMANN, new artistic horizons for our seas and oceans

-Being able to work with artists and experts across disciplines to explore environmental concerns that have real social, political, and ecological consequences
+Being able to work with artists and experts across disciplines to explore environmental concerns that have real social, political, and ecological consequences has been extremely rewarding.

 TBA21-academy has been an itinerant platform for cultural production and interdisciplinary exchange.
 Recently, it has launched Ocean Space—a new, collaborative global hub for transdisciplinary oceanic research and discovery, housed permanently in the historic Church of San Lorenzo in Venice.
 Why is it relevant now to materialize the program into a physical space?

 After 7 years of developing expansive programming all over the world, it seemed to be the right moment to bring together all of the facets of TBA21–Academy under one roof.
 Collaboration is a central aspect of our practice and we conceived of Ocean Space as a collaborative platform, not as an exhibition space.

 We felt it was important that our expanded form of research, investigative exhibitions, public engagement, and discourse have a permanent home.
 Venice’s history and connection to the ocean make it an ideal setting in Europe.

 What are the aims and ambitions for Ocean Space?
 And what have been the main challenges behind the the project?

 We want to challenge mindsets and foster action and ocean advocacy—daring audiences to make a difference by thinking differently.
 The major challenges of Ocean Space—and its opportunities—lie in its transdisciplinary thought and diversity.
 While there is an increased interest in transdisciplinary approaches—ultimately, we are accustomed to thinking in silos about the world .